Find a Varicose Veins or Spider Vein Center Near You ~ VeinDirectory.org

 What preparations are required for an abdominal CT scan?

-One should not eat 2-3 hrs prior to the procedure.
-When arriving to the radiology suite, one should wear loose-fitting clothing to your exam or a gown can be provided.
+Patients should refrain from eating for 2 to 3 hours prior to the procedure.
+Patients should wear loose-fitting clothing to the exam, or a gown may be provided.

-All metal objects including jewelry, eyeglasses, dentures and hairpins can interfere with CT imaging an should be removed or left home prior to the CT scan.
+All metal objects including jewelry, eyeglasses, dentures and hairpins can interfere with CT imaging and should be removed prior to the CT scan.

-Anyone with allergies/asthma should inform the technologist of this.
-Individuals with allergies/asthma are required to take some medications at least 24 hrs prior to the procedure.
+Anyone with allergies or asthma should inform the technologist of the condition before the day the scan is scheduled.
+This is because Individuals with allergies or asthma may be required to take certain medications at least 24 hours prior to the scan.

 For individuals who will receive an IV contrast, prior blood work is essential to ensure that the kidney function is normal.
-Individuals with kidney/diabetes problems may be admitted the night before and hydrated with fluids.
+Individuals with kidney problems or diabetes may be admitted to the facility or hospital the night before and hydrated with fluids.

-Women should always inform their physician or technologist if there is any possibility that they are pregnant.
+Women should always inform their physician or technologist if there is any possibility that they may be pregnant.
 Pregnancy is usually a contraindication to a CT scan, unless the benefits of the test override the risks.

 What does the CT scan equipment look like?